MarcelKlammer/cardano-node-juggler/README.md

 node cnj.js

 several times until you clicked allow for both enough times that even macOS will notice that you want to run those apps.

+Also, if you are running the app for the first time, you can put a local copy of

+blocks.sqlite
+blocks.sqlite-shm
+blocks.sqlite-wal

+into

+jormungandr-storage/0
+jormungandr-storage/1
+jormungandr-storage/2
+jormungandr-storage/3

+etc. to speed up the first startup.